 Influencer marketing is the middle ground between "Recommendations from people I know" and "Ads on social networks":

-Run all ads to events
+Step 6: Run all ads to events which happen in your community

 With a traditional product, you'd send the top of the funnel to your Playstore or App Store download link.
 With communities, you should not send them to your community homepage or some random chat (they haven’t been through an event induction and hence are most likely to be dead community members).
 The top of the funnel has to be directed to an event.
 When you advertise an event, people are: